Warminster School

 Warminster School is a co-educational private boarding and day school in Warminster, Wiltshire, England, for pupils aged three to eighteen.
 Initially established in 1707, the school took its current form in 1973 with the amalgamation of Lord Weymouth's Grammar School and St Monica's.
-It now comprises the Preparatory School, for pupils aged three to eleven, and the Senior School for students aged eleven to eighteen.
+It now comprises a preparatory school, for pupils aged three to eleven, and a senior school for students aged eleven to eighteen.

-The school's buildings lie in grounds which face open country on the edge of Warminster town centre.
-The Preparatory School is on a neighbouring site.